School Safety (see data for this topic)

 - Why This Topic Is Important

-The safety and supportiveness of a child’s school environment can play a crucial role in his or her development and academic success.
-When students feel safe and supported at school, they tend to have better school attendance and test scores, and they are less likely to engage in risky behavior, such as substance abuse and violence (1).
+The safety and supportiveness of children's school environments play a crucial role in their development and academic success.
+Students who feel safe and supported at school tend to have better school attendance and achievement, and are less likely to engage in risky behaviors (1).
 Exposure to violence at school is associated with many negative outcomes for students, including depression, suicide, substance use, truancy, academic problems, and violent behavior (2, 3).
-The fear of violence alone can affect students’ development, concentration, and ability to learn (4).
+The fear of violence alone can affect young people's development, concentration, and ability to learn (4).

-School safety often is compromised by bullying and harassment, affecting more than a quarter of U.S. middle and high school students each year (5).
-In addition to the risk of physical injury, victims of bullying are at increased risk of emotional and physical health problems, as well as poor academic achievement (5).
-Any young person can be bullied, but certain groups are more likely to be victimized, such as LGBT youth, students with disabilities, and African American youth (5).For more information on school safety, see kidsdata.org’s Research & Links section.
-Also see kidsdata.org’s topics on Bullying and Harassment at School and School Connectedness.
+School safety often is compromised by bullying and harassment, which affects more than a quarter of U.S. middle and high school students each year (5).
+In addition to the risk of physical injury, victims of bullying are at increased risk for emotional and physical health problems as well as poor academic achievement (5).
+Any young person can be bullied, but certain groups are more likely to be victimized, such as LGBTQ youth, students with disabilities, and African American/black youth (5).For more information on school safety, see kidsdata.org’s Research & Links section.
+Also see kidsdata.org’s topics on Bullying and Harassment at School and School Climate.

 Sources for this narrative:

-2. Centers for Disease Control and Prevention.
-(2015).
-Understanding school violence: Fact sheet.
-Retrieved from: http://www.cdc.gov/violenceprevention/pdf/school_violence_fact_sheet-a.pdf
+1. Centers for Disease Control and Prevention. (n.d.).
+School connectedness.
+Retrieved from: https://www.cdc.gov/healthyyouth/protective/school_connectedness.htm

 - Policy Implications

-School safety is a major public health concern (1, 2).
-When students are exposed to violence or feel unsafe at school, it can negatively affect their health and well being as well as their academic performance (1, 2).
-According to the federal government, efforts to improve school safety should include creating positive school climates, strengthening mental health services, improving school discipline policies, preparing schools for emergencies, and supporting evidence-based family and community violence prevention programs (1, 3).
-Strategies to improve school safety also should address bullying and harassment, as it is a pervasive problem affecting the safety of millions of U.S. students (4).
+When students are exposed to violence or feel unsafe at school, it affects their academic performance and can negatively impact their health (1, 2).
+The safety of school environments can be improved by creating positive school climates, strengthening youth mental health services, revamping school discipline policies, and supporting evidence-based family and community violence prevention programs (1, 3).
+Strategies to strengthen school safety also should address bullying and harassment, which is a pervasive problem jeopardizing the well being of millions of students nationwide (4).

 For more policy ideas and information, see kidsdata.org’s Research & Links section.
-Also see Policy Implications under these kidsdata.org topics: School Connectedness, Bullying and Harassment, Truancy, Suspensions & Expulsions, and Emotional/Mental Health.
+Also see Policy Implications under these kidsdata.org topics: School Climate, Bullying and Harassment at School, School Attendance and Discipline, and Children's Emotional Health.

-- Ensuring that schools engage families and community partners to create positive school climates, which are linked to lower rates of violence and bullying, increased staff and student feelings of safety, and other positive outcomes; such efforts should involve ongoing staff training, strategies to promote prosocial student behavior, and tiered systems of support to meet student needs (5, 6)
+- Ensuring that schools engage families and community partners to create positive school climates, which are linked to lower rates of violence and bullying, increased feelings of safety among students and staff, and other positive outcomes; such efforts should involve ongoing staff training, strategies to promote pro-social student behavior, and tiered systems of support to meet student needs (5, 6)

-- As part of creating positive school environments, supporting school-wide programs that help all students build social-emotional skills, including teamwork, problem-solving, and conflict resolution skills (3, 5, 6, 7)
+- Supporting family- and school-based programs that strengthen communication and help all students build social-emotional skills including teamwork, problem solving, and conflict resolution (3, 5, 6, 7)

-- Ensuring adequate training for school staff to recognize signs of emotional or behavioral problems and refer students to appropriate services; and expanding the workforce of qualified mental health professionals serving youth, such as school counselors and psychiatrists (8)
+- Expanding the workforce of qualified mental health professionals serving youth, such as school counselors and psychiatrists, and ensuring adequate training for school staff to recognize signs of emotional or behavioral problems and refer students to appropriate services (8)

-- Engaging all school stakeholders -- leaders, teachers, students, families, community organizations, and others -- to develop and disseminate a shared anti-bullying mission statement, code of conduct, school policies, and a bullying reporting system; this should include particular attention to vulnerable populations (e.g., LGBT youth) and training on how to deal with bullying incidents (4, 7)
+- Engaging all school stakeholders—leaders, teachers, students, families, community organizations, and others—in developing and disseminating shared codes of conduct, school policies, anti-bullying statements, and bullying reporting systems; these should pay particular attention to vulnerable populations (e.g., LGBTQ youth) and include training on how to deal with bullying incidents (4, 7)

-- Following state and federal law, implementing non-punitive school discipline policies that are clear, fair, consistent, and promote a positive learning environment; such policies should be based on a tiered system of appropriate responses to misconduct that keep students in school when possible, and they should include clear, equitable classroom behavior management practices.
-This will require regular training and support for all school staff.
-(5, 6)
+- Implementing non-punitive school discipline policies that are clear, fair, consistent, and promote a positive learning environment; such policies should be based on a tiered system of appropriate responses to misconduct that keep students in school when possible, and should include clear, equitable classroom behavior management practice (5, 6)

 Sources for this narrative:

 5. Morgan, E., et al. (2014).
 The school discipline consensus report: Strategies from the field to keep students engaged in school and out of the juvenile justice system.
-The Council of State Governments Justice Center.
-Retrieved from: http://csgjusticecenter.org/youth/school-discipline-consensus-report/
+Council of State Governments Justice Center.
+Retrieved from: http://csgjusticecenter.org/youth/school-discipline-consensus-report

 8. Murphey, D., et al. (2014).
 Are the children well?
 A model and recommendations for promoting the mental wellness of the nation's young people.
-Child Trends and The Robert Wood Johnson Foundation.
-Retrieved from: http://www.rwjf.org/en/library/research/2014/07/are-the-children-well-.html
+Child Trends & Robert Wood Johnson Foundation.
+Retrieved from: https://www.rwjf.org/en/library/research/2014/07/are-the-children-well-.html

 - How Children Are Faring